robzed/pizero_for_ukmarsbot/Documentation/Pi_Zero_Software.md

  * Decide when to stop (e.g. when batteries are too low, or we have complete the mission).
  * Decide when to shutdown the Pi Zero.

+# Setup Python serial library

+We will use Python 3 here.
+If you try to import serial you will probably get an error:

+    python3
+    pi@raspberrypi:~ $ python3
+    Python 3.7.3 (default, Jul 25 2020, 13:03:44)
+    [GCC 8.3.0] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import serial
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    ModuleNotFoundError: No module named 'serial'
+    >>> quit()

+So you'll need to install it for Python 3.
+Let's do it via pip3.
+You need network access - so if you are just using on the OTG you need to make sure you have network access.
+There is information here [Sharing the Internet via OTG](Documentation/Sharing_your_internet_OTG.md)

+    sudo apt-get install python3-pip

+Then install pyserial

+    sudo pip3 install pyserial

+Then:

+    pi@raspberrypi:~ $ python3
+    Python 3.7.3 (default, Jul 25 2020, 13:03:44)
+    [GCC 8.3.0] on linux
+    Type "help", "copyright", "credits" or "license" for more information.
+    >>> import serial
+    >>> port = serial.Serial("/dev/serial0", baudrate = 115200, timeout = 0.1)
+    >>> print(port)
+    Serial<id=0xb6687d10, open=True>(port='/dev/serial0', baudrate=115200, bytesize=8, parity='N', stopbits=1, timeout=0.1, xonxoff=False, rtscts=False, dsrdtr=False)
+    >>> port.inWaiting()
+    0

+If you have a problem accessing the serial, you might need to give the 'pi' user access - the group is 'dialout'.
+You can check with the groups command.

+    pi@raspberrypi:~ $ groups
+    pi adm dialout cdrom sudo audio video plugdev games users input netdev gpio i2c spi

+You can add the 'pi' to the group with:

+    sudo adduser pi dialout

+For other users replace pi with the user name.

 **(This is not finished yet)**